dwarvesf/playground/_memo/draw-watch-face-using-swiftui.md

 ![](assets/draw-watch-face-using-swiftui_135752868b2e9b57c2e9b252a68d6a2d_md5.webp)

 ### Draw Hour, Minus, and Second Hands
 Make a pad circle for our Watch Hands.
-This completed by helping of building circle
+This completed by helping of building circle.

 ![](assets/draw-watch-face-using-swiftui_d61b193f367f89629d4d3f4637001158_md5.webp)

 Now the Hand, we draw a round rectangle from center to some where between center and top, depending on it is an hour, a minus or a second hand.

-Create new Shape, named Hand, to adjust height we adding offset property
+Create new Shape, named Hand, to adjust height we adding offset property.

 ![](assets/draw-watch-face-using-swiftui_8e0070c6558d165208af627d5d128e30_md5.webp)